cosmos/cosmos-sdk/README.md

 For more information, see the [Cosmos SDK Documentation](./docs/).

+## Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details how to contribute and participate in our [dev calls](./CONTRIBUTE.md#dev-calls).
+If you want to follow the updates or learn more about the latest design then join our [Discord](https://discord.com/invite/cosmosnetwork).

+## Tools ans Frameworks

+Cosmos ecosystem is wast.
+We will only make few notable mentions here.

++ [Tools](https://v1.cosmos.network/tools): notable frameworks and modules.
++ [CosmJS](https://github.com/cosmos/cosmjs): the Swiss Army knife to power JavaScript based client solutions.

-## Cosmos Hub Mainnet
+### Cosmos Hub Mainnet

 The Cosmos Hub application, `gaia`, has moved to its own [cosmos/gaia repository](https://github.com/cosmos/gaia).
 Go there to join the Cosmos Hub mainnet and more.

-## Inter-Blockchain Communication (IBC)
+### Inter-Blockchain Communication (IBC)

 The IBC module for the Cosmos SDK has moved to its own [cosmos/ibc-go repository](https://github.com/cosmos/ibc-go).
 Go there to build and integrate with the IBC module.

-## Starport
+### Starport

 Starport is the all-in-one platform to build, launch, and maintain any crypto application on a sovereign and secured blockchain.
 If you are building a new app or a new module, use [Starport](https://github.com/tendermint/starport) to get started and speed up development.

 ## Disambiguation